 The Economic Growth and Tax Relief Reconciliation Act of 2001 presents a number of new opportunities to save more in your Traditional and Roth IRA retirement plans - for 2002 and beyond!

-Beginning in 2002, annual limits on contributions to a Traditional or Roth IRA are increased as follows..
+Annual limits on contributions to a Traditional or Roth IRA as of 2015 are as follows..

 If you meet the eligibility requirements and file a joint federal income tax return, you can contribute the above amounts not only to your own IRA, but also to a separate IRA for a spouse without earned compensation.